jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 <img src="/assets/CDCTesting11.png" alt="Naive Design" width = "35%" align="center" style="padding-right: 35px;">

 It’s straightforward.
 It’s clean.
 It’s simple.
 However, the `Business Logic` has knowledge of and depends upon the `External Framework`, but knowledge and dependency is not reciprocal.
-If the External Framework modifies its terms, it could have devastating effects upon the `Business Logic`.This is not a relationship of equals.
+If the External Framework modifies its terms, it could have devastating effects upon the `Business Logic`.

+This is not a relationship of equals.
 The framework is dominant in the relationship.
 It makes most of the decisions.
 If the framework changes the nature of the relationship, then any of its partners must submit to those changes.

 _You must understand that when you marry a framework to your application, you will be stuck with that framework for the rest of the life cycle of that application.
 For better or for worse, in sickness and in health, for richer, for poorer, forsaking all others, you will be using that framework.
 This is not a commitment to be entered into lightly._ ― [Robert C. Martin]( https://www.goodreads.com/author/quotes/45372.Robert_C_Martin?page=11), Clean Architecture

-I’ve heard Bob phrase this more succinctly as: __Don’t marry the framework, but you can date it__; however, I can’t find a confirmed source for the entire phrase.
+I’ve heard Bob phrase this more succinctly as: ___Don’t marry the framework, but you can date it___; however, I can’t find a confirmed source for the entire phrase.

 This means that while we need to work with Frameworks, we should be careful not to allow our application logic to become too tightly coupled to them.
-When I first heard Martin’s admonition, I wasn’t exactly sure what he meant by _dating the Framework_.
+When I first heard Martin’s warning, I wasn’t exactly sure what he meant by "dating the framework."
 I have come to believe that an Adapter allows the application to date the Framework without the application having to marry it.

 The `Framework Adapter` depends upon the Framework, but its limited responsibility is to delegate any Framework required behaviors to the Business Contract.
 The Adapter acts as an [Anticorruption Layer](http://ddd.fed.wiki.org/view/anticorruption-layer) keeping the Framework dependencies at bay.
 Adapters tend to be relatively small, since their main responsibility is to translate Framework concepts into Business Contract concepts.
 Any Framework updates would hopefully be limited to the Adapter’s relatively small implementation.